 Why use car seats in the first place while traveling?
 Aren’t seat belts safe enough?

 Seat belts are better than nothing, but they aren’t safe enough when it comes to transporting children in most moving vehicles.
 You’ll want to use car seats while driving, whether in your vehicle, in a taxi (or Uber), or while renting a car because the physics are the same in any normally-sized passenger vehicle.
-Kids are safest when you rear-face them as much as possible (ideally until 4!), harness them in forward-facing seats for several years more (ideally until 8!), and then switch them out of booster seats only when they pass the 5 step test (which typically happens between 10 and 12).
+Kids are safest when you rear-face them as much as possible (ideally until 4!), harness them in forward-facing seats for several years more (ideally until 6, 7, or 8!), and then switch them out of booster seats only when they pass the 5 step test (which typically happens between 10 and 12).
 Unless you’re traveling by train or bus, these are principles to live by.; they keep kids safe by reducing the forces they experience in vehicular collisions.

 This also applies when traveling by plane, by the way.
 The Federal Aircraft Administration, the American Association of Pediatricians, and the National Transportation Safety Board agree that kids should fly in installed car seats on airplanes, and I agree with them, even though air travel is by far and away the safest way to travel per mile.
 That said, if there’s a time when you can get away with not using car seats when you should be using them, it’s during air travel.